 Get the Facts.

-Upper Payment Limits increase patient costs and threaten patient access.
+MFP reference pricing raises patient costs and threatens patient access.

 Virginia